johnechono/alx-low_level_programming/0x12-singly_linked_lists/README.md

 6. Real programmers can write assembly code in any language

-101-hello_holberton.asm: 64-but assembly program that prints Hello, Holberton followed by a new line using only the printf function witout interrupts.
+101-hello_holberton.asm: 64-but assembly program that prints Hello, Holberton followed by a new line using only the printf function without interrupts.

 AUTHOR:

 ECHONO JOHN INALEGWU